The name "Tor" can refer to several different components.

-If we ever put a deliberate backdoor in our security software, it would ruin our professional reputations.
+If we ever put a deliberate backdoor in our security software, it would ruin our professional reputation.

-Nobody would trust our software ever again - for excellent reason!
+Nobody would trust our software ever again - for excellent reasons!

 But that said, there are still plenty of subtle attacks people might try.

 Somebody might impersonate us, or break into our computers, or something like that.